Mason Securities, Inc.

 How does your financial professional make money?
 MSI financial professionals earn a salary along with a discretionary bonus from MSI’s affiliate MIAS.
 This is not based on products sold or revenue from brokerage services, but on merit.
 In lieu of a salary, a few of MSI’s financial professionals receive a percentage of the gross revenue generated from the advisory clients they assisted in obtaining or that they helped service.
 This does not include revenue from brokerage services.
 One planner receives a combination of both, which does not include revenue from brokerage services.

-Disciplinary History: Do you or your advisors have legal or disciplinary history to disclose?
+Disciplinary History: Do you or your financial professionals have legal or disciplinary history?

 Conversation Starter: As a financial professional, do you have any disciplinary history?
 For what type of conduct?